41. Energy Flow, Maxwell's Electromagnetic Stress Tensor, Poynting's Vector

 that is,

-As mentioned above, a simple example worth thinking through is the force between two point charges: enclose one of them by taking the bisector plane plus a hemispherical surface at infinity (which latter gives no contribution, since the integrand goes down as E 2 R 4 ).
+As mentioned above, a simple example worth thinking through is the force between two point charges: enclose one of them by taking the bisector plane plus a hemispherical surface at infinity (which latter gives no contribution, since the integrand goes down as ).
 For unlike charges, the field is perpendicular to the surface, the Faraday picture is that these lines are under tension.
 For like charges, the electric field lines at the plane are parallel to the plane, and repelling each other sideways, again giving force in the normal direction.

 Actually, this expression has to be correct integrating over any enclosing surface.
 The normal term is simply a pressure, equal to the energy density, giving the work needed to move the surface infinitesimally in the normal direction.
 The other term includes force along the surface, to be discussed later.

-Energy Density and Energy Flow
+Energy Density and Energy Flow: Poynting's Vector

 Field Only